Frequently Asked Questions

 Sometimes.
 Generally, students can complete the first two years of nearly all of Penn State's 160+ majors at the New Kensington campus.
 The final two years of these programs are typically finished at University Park or at a variety of other Penn State campuses.

-In addition, New Kensington offers nine bachelor's degrees and five associate degrees that can be completed entirely at the campus.
+In addition, New Kensington offers eight bachelor's degrees and five associate degrees that can be completed entirely at the campus.
 These programs would allow you to start and finish at New Kensington, and earn the same Penn State degree you would earn anywhere else, including University Park.

 How much access will I have to faculty at Penn State New Kensington?